GJDuck/RedFat/README.md

   Default: *disabled*.
 * `REDFAT_CANARY=1`: Enables a randomized canary to be placed at the end of all allocated objects.
-  The canary provides additional protection for out-of-bounds write errors that may go undetected in uninstrumented code.
+  The canary provides additional protection against out-of-bound write errors that may go undetected in uninstrumented code.
   This consumes an additional 8 bytes per allocation.
   Note that a canary is always placed at the beginning of all allocated